miguelovalles/miguelovalles.github.io/index.md

 the tools I can use in the future to build my own programs and applications like NetBeans and Eclipse IDE.
-This program course had us collaborating in groups, showed us how to appropriately communicate with our stakeholders and colleagues as well as work with different data structures, algorithms and software engineering.
+This program course had us collaborating in groups, showed us how to appropriately communicate with our stakeholders and colleagues as well as work with different data structures, algorithms, and software engineering.
 Communication was used in different aspects throughout our courses.
 Such as we had to communicate with each other in discussion posts as well as we reviewed our classmates work and provided feedback and generated